tholmes59/building-responsive-sites-online-web-sp-000/README.md

 enhancement means first designing your website to function at its most basic, then upscaling the functionality if the user's browser can handle it.

-## Why Make Users Update Their Browsers?

-Sometimes, you might have to ask users to update their browsers for compatibility.
-If, for instance, your website is an HTML5 canvas game built with JavaScript, some users will not be able to play your game without updating.
-Beyond that, it is often good practice to make sure your site is accessible to the most visitors possible.
-Luckily, the number of users still on out of date browsers is continuously shrinking, and most modern browsers automatically update to the newest version.

 ## Conclusion
 There are a number of ways that front end developers can accommodate users